Short-Term Visiting Fellows 2024-25

 Fellowship Details:

-Dr. Wesner will be in residence at Texas A&M in January, 2025.
+Dr. Wesner will be in residence at Texas A&M the week of January 27, 2025.